mlco2/codecarbon/README.md

 ![](docs/_gifs/panel-gallery.gif)

 Now back in the `Panels` tab you'll see your Emissions Tracker visualization in the Comet UI.
-To render the Emissions Tracker visualization by default, save your `View`
+To render the Emissions Tracker visualization by default, save your `View`.
+And voilà!
+Every time you run your experiments, you'll be able to visualize your CodeCarbon emissions data alongside everything else you need to track for your research.

 ![](docs/_images/codecarbon-panel.png)